-the Destroy Prolog engine calling efin the thread.
-Only takes fect PL\thread\destroy\engine() called as many times PL\thread\attach\engine() in this thread.
+Destroy Prolog engine in the calling thread.
+Only takes ef-PL\thread\destroy\engine() called many times is as PL\thread\attach\engine() in this thread.
 Returns TRUE on success and FALSE if the calling thread has no engine or this Prolog does not support threads.